palisadoes/pattoo-agents/docs/pattoo-agent-snmpd.rst

 Follow these steps.

 #.
-Follow the installation steps in the `INSTALLATION.rst <INSTALLATION.rst>`_ file.
+Follow the installation steps in the :doc:`installation` file.
 #.
-Configure the main section of the configuration file following the steps in `CONFIGURATION.rst <CONFIGURATION.rst>`_ file.
+Configure the main section of the configuration file following the steps in :doc:`configuration` file.
 #.
 Populate the configuration with the agent specific details listed below
 #.
 Start the desired daemons using the commands below.
-You may want to make these ``syst.rst`` daemons, if so follow the steps in the `INSTALLATION.rst <INSTALLATION.rst>`_ file.
+You may want to make these ``systemd`` daemons, if so follow the steps in the :doc:`installation` file.

 Usage
 -----